-If you can’t tell the difference between oak, pine or walnut or have wondered why your nice new table has developed splits in the top, this is the course for you.
+If you can’t tell the difference between oak, pine, and walnut or have wondered why your nice new project has warped and developed splits, this is the course for you.

 In the workshop, we will examine timber at close quarters using a hand lens and a microscope to reveal its structure.
 In this way, we can identify common timber species with a high level of accuracy.

-We pay a visit to Saunders Seasonings, our favourite local timber merchant who specialises in turning trees destined for landfill into useable timber.
+We pay a visit to Fallen & Felled, our favourite local timber merchant who specialises in turning trees destined for landfill into useable timber.

-In addition, we spend two entertaining days in an urban woodland with conservation volunteer Tim Stevenson, studying living native trees and learning a few greenwood techniques.
+In addition, we spend a day in an urban woodland with conservation volunteer Tim Stevenson, learning about homegrown timber and working greenwood.

 The course will cover the following: